AyogoHealth/ay-dialog/tests/README.md

     This includes the polyfill with additions and verifies that the dialog receives focus.

+* xspec-dialog-showModal-removal.html
+    This includes the polyfill (sans additions) and verifies that if a dialog's containing element is removed while the dialog is open, the sentinel node properly causes the dialog to be removed from the page as well.

 * xspec-focus-after-close.html
     This includes the polyfill with additions and verifies that focus is returned to the previous element when the dialog is closed.